-How Car Title Loans Work for Bad Credit Borrowers
+How Car Title Loans Work for Less than ideal credit Borrowers

 A title loan lets you borrow money using your vehicle as collateral, but one missed payment could cost you your car.